-The financial assets and financial liabilities elected for the fair value option by the Company and the reasons for the election, are as follows:
+The financial assets and financial liabilities elected for the fair value option by the Company and the reasons for the election during the year ended March 31, 2018 are as follows:

-- Repurchase and resale agreements The Company elected the fair value option for certain of these agreements to mitigate volatility in income caused by the difference in measurement basis that otherwise would arise between these agreements and the derivatives used to risk manage those instruments. - Long term borrowings at fair value The Company elected the fair value option for all of the long term borrowings of its consolidated VIEs to mitigate the volatility in income that would arise from carrying the assets of the VIEs at fair value.
+- Repurchase and resale agreements The Company elected the fair value option for certain of these agreements to mitigate volatility in income caused by the difference in measurement basis that otherwise would arise between these agreements and the derivatives used to risk manage those instruments. - Borrowings at fair value The fair value option was elected for transactions documented as derivatives that failed the ASC 815 definition of a derivative.
+These transactions were recorded as financing transactions with embedded derivatives.
+The fair value of these borrowings is driven by the fair value of the underlying investments in equity securities.